chickenandstats/chickenstats/README.md

 analysis in January 2021.
 Thank you for being excited for me & with me throughout all of this, especially when you've had to fake it...

-Thank you to the hockey analytics community on the artist formerly known as Twitter
+Speaking of which, thank you to the hockey analytics community on (the artist formerly known as) Twitter.
+You're producing & reacting to cutting-edge statistical analyses, while providing a supportive, welcoming environment for newcomers.
+This is by no means exhaustive, but a few people worth calling out specifically: